MihaiCiorascu/Football-Players-Mobile-App/README.md

 # ⚽ Football Players App

-This is a full-stack React Native + Next.js + SQLite application for managing football player data.
+This is a full-stack React + Next.js + SQLite application for managing football player data.
 The frontend supports complete CRUD operations, statistics tracking and visual data insights, while the backend exposes a REST API with validation, real-time updates via WebSockets, offline support and file upload handling.

 ## 📦 Tech Stack